On This Page

 Typically, you’re exporting data in which Cribl Search has already parsed field names and values.
 This makes the data compatible with Lakehouses.
 However, if you happen to send unparsed data, you won’t be able to search it at Lakehouse speed.

-exportoperator can’t send data to a Cribl Lake Dataset that is populated via Splunk Cloud Direct Access, nor to a Dataset that resides in an external Storage Location.
+The export operator can’t send data to a Cribl Lake Dataset that is populated via Splunk Cloud Direct Access.

 lookup: Export to a Lookup